 Problems with moral behavior

 In spite of all of the clearly written and proclaimed statements of moral law, individual Jews and Christians and non-members of these biblically based religious communities have found it to be impossible to live in accord with these laws.
-No one has the ability to be as good as he or she knows that he or she should be.
-Although most people have a basic understanding of what is right and what is wrong, most of us cannot be consistently right in how we obey God’s laws as well as those that have been established by various governmental authorities.
+No one has the ability to be as good as he or she knows that he or she should be, because learning how to be moral is part of the process of learning how to be a mature adult in handling one's desires, emotions, and behavior in all of one's relationships.
+Although most people have a basic understanding of what is right and what is wrong, some of us cannot be consistently right in how we obey God’s laws as well as those that have been established by various governmental authorities, because we may not be completely mature in how we handle our emotions, particulaly that of love, in our personal relationships.

 The psalmist of ancient Israel said that “all have turned aside (from seeking to do good and from seeking God) they have become corrupt; there is no one who does good, not even one” (Psalms 14:3).
 Paul quotes this in his teaching letter to the Romans in Chapter 3, verses 10-11, and he adds this comment to include believers “all have sinned and fall short of the glory of God” (Romans 3:23).
 All human beings live and have lived on a battlefield between the righteous God and his rebellious angel Lucifer or Satan, and this battle between God’s righteous will and Satan’s rebellious desires goes on day after day in everyone’s life.